mamezou-tech/mamezou-tech-site/src/en/posts/nuxt3/nuxt3-develop-sample-app.md

   content: string;
 }

-// For demonstration, displaying fixed values const demoArticles = [
+// Display as fixed values for now const demoArticles = [
   {
     id: 1,
     title: "Introduction to Nuxt3",
     content:
       "Nuxt3 has been officially released.
-In addition to supporting Vue3, Nuxt3 has been improved with Nitro, Vite, and various other enhancements.", },
+In addition to supporting Vue3, Nuxt3 has been improved in various ways, including Nitro and Vite.", },
   {
     id: 2,